Alcohol Flush Reaction Cancer Risk: Is Asian Glow Dangerous Long Term?

 In the age of the internet, it isn’t uncommon to find people linking cancer to everything.
 Some claims stand up to scientific scrutiny and some absolutely do not.
 From botched studies to loosely referenced articles, the amount of misinformation at our fingertips these days casts a dark cloud over a lot of things that we would have otherwise enjoyed - like alcohol.

-So, are the claims linking Asian flush and cancer actually real?
+So, are the claims of a potential Asian flush cancer risk actually real?
 Or are they just another example of one of a myriad of false claims linking things to cancer?
+D

 In 1996, a Japanese study looked at the link between Asian flush and esophageal cancer - a type of cancer that is commonly seen in heavy alcohol consumers.
 They tested groups of alcoholic and non-alcoholic subjects who flush from alcohol and compared them to their respective control groups.

-The results showed that the increased risk of esophagael cancer in subjects with Asian flush was “substantially higher” in both alcoholics and non-alcoholics as compared to their respective control groups.
+The results showed that the increased risk of esophageal cancer in subjects with Asian flush was “substantially higher” in both alcoholics and non-alcoholics as compared to their respective control groups.

 In the words of the researchers: